 An effective onboarding experience can win loyalty and improve employee retention.
 However, if it is ineffective or not provided at all, it can lead to devastating effects on the business.

-If the new hire was provided proper frontline onboarding, the customer would have had a different experience.
+If the new hire had provided proper frontline onboarding, the customer would have had a different experience.
 Such incidents affect the performance review of the employees.
 The employees feel demotivated and ultimately quit.

 As per research, 4.4 million Americans quit their jobs in April this year.